5 Reasons Your Cat Is Having Trouble Breathing

 Treatment + Hospitalization

-Us cat loves are comforted by the purring and the familiar meows from our favorite feline friends.
+Us cat lovers are comforted by the purring and the familiar meows from our favorite feline friends.
 But, it’s the sound of troubled breathing in your cat that makes you sit up and take notice — you want to know what is happening and how to help your cat.

 Here’s a look at the 5 common causes for breathing difficulty (dyspnea) in cats.
 We’ll tell you about the symptoms to watch for, and when to seek urgent care at a VEG animal hospital near you.